bordoley/reactive-js/packages/rx/docs/interfaces/enumerableoperatorlike.md

 # Interface: EnumerableOperatorLike <**A, B**>

-A function which converts an EnumerableLike<A> to an EnumerableLike<B>
+A function which converts an EnumerableLike<A> to an EnumerableLike<B>.

 ## Type parameters